Chocolate Leaves in 30 Seconds

 It takes just 30 seconds to make amazing chocolate leaves using a bowl of chocolate and a comb!
 Use the leaves to decorate cakes, pies, and cupcakes or simply arrange them on a plate for a super easy dessert!

-A few years ago, I had the opportunity to visit the amazing kitchens at Kakao Chocolate and play at being a chocolatier for a day.
-This meant that, in addition to being trained by a professional chocolatier who actually knew what she was doing, I got to eat all of the chocolate that I wanted all day long – hello, sugar high!
-But one of the coolest things these chocolate magicians taught me was how to make chocolate leaves, using only a bowl of tempered chocolate and a comb.
+A few years ago, I had the opportunity to visit the amazing kitchens at Kakao Chocolate and to play at being a chocolatier for a day.
+This meant that I got to eat all of the chocolate that I wanted all day long – hello, sugar high!

 Fold the parchment paper up a little to create a slight curve in the leaf.

 Cool in the refrigerator for about thirty minutes.

 When the leaves are done, carefully peel them off the parchment paper.

 - Use these decorations to top any fall cupcake, like a pumpkin cupcake.

 - Decorate any cake or even a bowl of ice cream with them.

 - Place leaves on an apple crumble pie after it’s done baking.